pacoito123/LC_StoreRotationConfig/README.md

 Compatible with `v45`, `v49`, and `v50`.

-Uses [CSync (v3.1.1 and below)](https://thunderstore.io/c/lethal-company/p/Sigurd/CSync) by [Owen3H](https://github.com/Owen3H) (forked by [Lordfirespeed](https://github.com/Lorefirespeed)) to sync config settings between host and clients.
+Uses [CSync (v4.1.0 and above)](https://thunderstore.io/c/lethal-company/p/Sigurd/CSync) by [Lordfirespeed](https://github.com/Lorefirespeed) to sync config settings between host and clients.

-**NOTE:** CSync v4, which is downloaded automatically by r2modman when installing this mod's dependencies, is currently **not** supported and must be downgraded to v3 for this mod to work.
-CSync v3 is preferred at the moment to maintain compatibility with other mods that have not yet switched to the latest version.
+**NOTE:** CSync v3, which could be required by some older mods, is no longer supported after `v2.0.0`, and downgrading to `v1.3.0` is required.

 ## Configuration